top of page

 This playground takes advantage of mature trees for shade and has lots open green space surrounding it.
 The playground is designed around three giants: Snottygobble, Argyle and Ruger.
 The kid's challenge is to locate the three giants within the playground as they are disguised as play equipment.
 We found Argyle....can you work it out?

-There are picnic benches and barbecues here and lots of open green spaces but no toilets.
+There are picnic benches and barbecues here, green spaces and a fairy garden but no toilets nearby.

 RUSHMORE GREEN TODDLER PLAYGROUND